-What is “I’m feeling curious” all about?
+What is “I’m feeling curious” and how to use it?

-What does it mean to throw the baby out with the bathwater?
+Quote #1: What does it mean to throw the baby out with the bathwater?

 Science buffs, this one is for you.